Other / mixed grade configuration · Eagle Mountain, UT

 How many students attend Brookhaven School?

 Brookhaven School has 1,077 students enrolled.
-It is a other school in EAGLE MOUNTAIN, UT.
+It is a public school in Eagle Mountain, UT.

 What is the student-teacher ratio at Brookhaven School?